GirlsCodersWarsaw/stripe_clerk/README.md

 INSTALLATION
 ============
-To install it, you need to add the following line to your Gemfile
+To install it, you need to add the following line to your Gemfile:

 ` gem 'stripe_clerk' `